ntaylor0000/google-data-analytics-professional-certificate/1 - Foundations: Data, Data, Everywhere/Module 3/README.md

 **File Summary:**
-- Test your knowledge on spreadsheets (Practice Quiz: 100%)
+- Test your knowledge on spreadsheet basics (Practice Quiz: 100%)
 - Test your knowledge on SQL and data visualization (Practice Quiz: 100%)
 - Module 3 challenge (Graded Quiz: 100%)